fastify/fastify/docs/Reply.md

 <a name="send-streams"></a>
 #### Streams
 *send* can also handle streams out of the box, internally uses [pump](https://www.npmjs.com/package/pump) to avoid leaks of file descriptors.
-If you are sending a stream and you have not setted a `'Content-Type'` header, *send* will set it at `'application/octet-stream'`.
+If you are sending a stream and you have not set a `'Content-Type'` header, *send* will set it at `'application/octet-stream'`.
 ```js
 fastify.get('/streams', function (request, reply) {
   const fs = require('fs')